12oman/cf-25/README.md

 # Catlin
 1. i have a stray pet cat
-2. i have an nintendo switch
+2. i tryed exotic foods
 3. i have traveled to europe

 # Sandy